PeterDomC/Lifa/README.md

 </h1>

 If you are looking for an intuitive implementation of finite automata in Java without much squiggle, Lifa is your friend (;
-Currently, it features a graphical output of automata via [GraphViz](https://graphviz.org/).
+Currently, it features a graphical output of automata via [GraphViz](https://graphviz.org/) and a selection of classical automata constructions such as intersection, determinization, Kleene star, and more.
-In the future, classic automata algorithms will be added.

 <h2>
   Construction of a simple automaton
 </h2>

-To construct a finite automton (NFA), you first need to construct the letters of the underlying alphabet.
+To construct a finite automton (NFA), we first need to construct the letters of the underlying alphabet.
 In the following example, the alphabet will consist of the letters 'a' and 'b'.
 ```
 Letter a = new Letter("a");
 Letter b = new Letter("b");
 ```

-Now you need to construct the set of states.
-We construct the states 'p0', 'p1', 'p2', and 'p3'.
+Now we construct the set of states 'p0', 'p1', 'p2', and 'p3'.
 ```
 State p0 = new State("p0");
 State p1 = new State("p1");